Pre-Professional Opportunities

 Michigan Summer Undergraduate Research Experience (M-SURE)

-The funding amount for 2024 will be $7200, pre-tax, for twelve weeks of full-time work from May 28 through August 16.
-The start and/or end date of the fellowship may be shifted slightly to accommodate overlap with the academic year at home institutions, if necessary.
-Students who are currently enrolled at any degree granting university or college are eligible to apply.
-Preference is given to those students interested in a career in research.
-Funding is limited to U.S. citizens or permanent residents.
+The funding amount for 2026 will be $7200, pre-tax, for twelve weeks of full-time work from May 26 through August 14.
+The start and/or end date of the fellowship may be shifted slightly to accommodate overlap with the academic year at home institutions.

-More information including how to apply can be found at this website:
+More information including how to apply can be found at M-SURE.

 Each student is matched, based on their interests, to a laboratory participating in M-SURE, led by a faculty mentor of the Molecular & Integrative Physiology Department and/or the Caswell Diabetes Institute at the University of Michigan.
 Faculty are all committed to undergraduate training and use broad approaches to improve our understanding of obesity, diabetes, endocrinology, and metabolic diseases.